Phileosopher/commonplace/symbols.md

 People frequently associate a symbol with a [social group](groups-member.md).
 The symbols *themselves* reproduce very similar patterns across people, and the [social conflict](people-conflicts-why.md) typically comes through the [feelings](mind-feelings.md) they associate toward that group.

+APPLICATION: When we have no [love for others](people-love.md) in a different people group, we draw *massive* comparisons that imply [value systems](values.md) are irreconcilable when, in practice, they link together on many elements.

 Skill in [communication](people-conversation.md) allows us to use fewer symbols to say the same things.
 Expert writers can say more in three sentences than an awful writer can in ten pages.

 ## Power